-Concerning to the relationship between parents' socio demographic characteristics and total quality of life, the current study illustrated that, there was a highly statistically significant relation between total quality of life among the studied parents and their age and sex.
-From the investigator point of view, this result may be due to parents don't have awareness about leukemia and its consequences which locate burden on their daily livings activates which consequently affect their quality of life, also, woman have the main role as administration of children, households, and husbands. result is accordance with Mondal et al., (2020) who conducted study on (A Study to Assess the Ouality of Life (OOL) Among Parents of Children with Acute Lymphoblastic Leukemia (ALL) Attending Oncology Out Patient Department (OPD) In Selected Hospital of Kolkata) and reported that there was a highly statistically significant relation between total quality of life among the studied parents and their age and sex.
-Conversely, this result is in disagreement with Rohmah et al., (2018) who found that there was no statistically significant relation between total quality of life among the studied parents and their age and sex.
+Concerning the relationship between parents' socio demographic characteristics and total quality of life, the current study illustrated that, there was a highly statistically significant relation between total quality of life among the studied parents and their age and gender.
+From the investigator's point of view, this result might be due to parents don't have awareness of leukemia and its consequences which locate a burden on their daily living activities which consequently affect their quality of life, also, woman has the main role in administration of children, households, and husbands.
+This result is accordance with Mondal et al., (2020) who reported that there was a highly statistically significant relation between total quality of life among the studied parents and their age and gender.
+Conversely, this result is in disagreement with Rohmah et al., (2018) who found that there was no statistically significant relation between total quality of life among the studied parents and their age and gender.

-As well, the result of current study showed that, there was a statistically significant relation between parents' total quality of life and their marital status and occupation.
-From the investigator point of view, this result may be due to the fact that marriage change the life of each couple and affecting their quality of life, and the cancer treatment can cause financial burden which require more financial resources.
-This result is in agreement with Ganjiwale et al., (2018) who conducted study on (Quality of life and coping strategies of caregivers of children with physical and mental disabilities) and reported presence of statistically significant relation between parents' QOL level and their marital status and job.
-Conversely, this result disagreement with El Desouky et al., (2018)

-who found that there was no statistically significant relation between total QOL level among the studied parents and their marital status and job.
+As well, the result of the current study showed that, there was a statistically significant relation between parents' total quality of life and their marital status and occupation.
+From the investigator's point of view, this result might be due to the fact that marriage changes the life of each couple and affects their quality of life, and cancer treatment can cause a financial burdens which requires more financial resources.
+This result is in agreement with Ganjiwale et al., (2018) who reported presence of statistically significant relation between parents' OOL level and their marital status and job.
+Conversely, this result was in disagreement with El Desouky et al., (2018) who found that there was no statistically significant relation between the total QOL level among the studied parents and their marital status and job.

-The result revealed, there was statistically significant relation between total quality of life among the studied parents and their educational level and residence.
-From the investigator point of view, this result may be due to the culture taken about cancer that is a fatal disease with no cure until death.
-This result is accordance with Choi et al., (2018) who conducted study on (Factors associated with quality of life among family caregivers of terminally ill cancer patients) and reported that there was no significant relation between QOL among the studied parents educational level and residence.
+The result revealed, there were no statistically significant relation between total quality of life among the studied parents and their educational level and residence.
+From the investigator point of view, this result might be due to the culture taken about cancer which is a fatal disease with no cure until death.
+This result is accordance with Choi et al., (2018) who reported that there was no significant relation between QOL among the studied parents and their educational level and residence.

-According to correlation between total quality of life and total parental stress among the studied parents, the current study showed that there was highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.
-From the investigator point of view, this result may be due to anxiety, stress and depressive symptoms, which occurred in substantial percentage of parents during childhood cancer.
-Psychiatric problems had an adverse impact on parents' quality of life.
-This result agreement with, Yildirim et al., (2021) who conducted study on (The relationship between the care burden and quality of life of parents who have children with hematological diseases) & Haya et al., (2019) who conducted study on (Family caregivers' perspectives for the effect of social support on their care burden and quality of life) they reported that that there was highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.
+According to the correlation between the total quality of life and total parental stress among the studied parents, the current study showed that there was a highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.
+From the investigator's point of view, This result agreement with, Yildirim et al., (2021) & Haya et al., (2019) who reported that there was highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.